CLARIAH/pure3dx/README.md

 institute and then you can follow this [link](https://code.huc.knaw.nl/pure3d/pure3d-config).

 You can also deploy it locally, see [local-deploy](docs/local-deploy.md).
+Also for that you need to fetch information that is only accessible over the VPN to the HuC.

 ## Technical documentation